Looking for some good OKR examples and tips on how to write one?

 How To Use An OKR Tool To Manage Your OKRs

-Now that we’ve covered five different OKR examples, we’re sure you can write one on your own.
+Now that we’ve covered five good OKR examples, we’re sure you can write one on your own.

 But wait.
 Your OKR training isn’t over yet.